 This is not the most ideal digital nomad accommodation because it’s just too short to be sustainable in the long term.
 With that said, there are some days where you want to take off or some awkward dates in between your stays – these are why the short-term accommodation options are great to have on hand.

 Did you know you can book hotel stays through the Revolut app?
 You get to earn cashback while getting decent deals on short-term stays through Agoda.

 For example, if you book on the Revolut app at the moment – Agoda will offer 7% cashback, Expedia offers a 6% cashback and VRBO offers a 2% cashback.
 You’ll receive cashback within 14 business days.
 We recently tried this and got a great hotel close to Montmarte in Paris for less than $100 per night!

 Note: You need to have a Revolut card/account to redeem these offers.
-If you’re not sure what it is – we have an honest review about Revolut you can read.
+If you’re not sure what it is – make sure that you check out our complete Revolut review.

 Pros/Cons of REVOLUT CASHBACK